Petrol prices have soared in 2023, driven by a perfect storm of increased carbon costs from the NZ ETS and the end of the fuel discount tax.

 It’s kept up-to-date by hundreds of thousands of drivers just like you, who upload prices from their local service stations.
 This helps keep all the information current, and you to find the cheapest deal in your area.
 Simply type in your location, how far you are prepared to travel, and the app will do the rest.

 Another great option is the PriceWatch website, which provides a snapshot of all the fuel transactions it processes throughout New Zealand.
-While it doesn’t cover all fuel retailers, it includes all the big players: BP, Caltex, Mobil, Z, Challenge and Gull.
+While it doesn’t cover all fuel retailers, it includes all the big players: BP, Caltex, Mobil, Z, Challenge, Gull, g.a.s. and Waitomo.

 There are so many fuel rewards cards and vouchers nowadays, that at this point, they don’t help really you save on fuel, they help you avoid paying too much!
 Essentially all fuel retailers in New Zealand offer some sort of discount/rewards program.
 These discounts tend to offer at least 6c off the marked price of petrol, helping you to save on fuel costs.